marioa/2013-12-03-edinburgh/GoodProgrammingPractice.md

  * They make it more difficult to reuse parts of a program in other contexts e.g. as useful library such as we'll create shortly.

-We'll start with `dX_dt.
+We'll start with `dX_dt`.
 Let's add arguments to the function, so we know, when looking at the function body, where those values come from:

     def dX_dt(X, t, a, b, c, d):